arp95/turtlebot_rrt/README.md

 ```
 x coordinate for the start node(in meters, same as the one given in the roslaunch command):
 y coordinate for the start node(in meters, same as the one given in the roslaunch command):
-orientation for the start node(in radians, same as the yaw value given in the roslaunch command):
 x-coordinate of the goal node(in meters):
 y-coordinate of the goal node(in meters):
-Enter the first value of RPM:
-Enter the second value of RPM:
-Enter the clearance(Basically maximum distance of the robot from the obstacle given in meters):
 ```

 After entering all these values in the terminal, the Informed RRT-star algorithm finds the optimum path between the entered start node and goal node.
-Then the "dvx, dvy, dw" values, which are the velocities in x-direction and y-direction and angular velocity along z-axis are published on the ROS Topic of the Turtlebot to move it from one point to another point.